You think dealing with oily or dry skin is bad? Trying dealing with both. At the same time.

 - Paula’s Choice Hyaluronic Acid Booster ($46.00): available at Dermstore, Nordstrom, Paula’s Choice and Selfridges

 Related: What The Heck Are Humectants And Why Should You Use Them?

 5. Use Two Moisturizers

 I know, I know, this sucks.
-But, I find it really is the best recipe for combo skin.
+But, I find it really is the best recipe for combination skin.

 Dry areas need occlusive formulas that can lock in moisture, but those are usually too heavy for oily skin.
 Oil-free moisturizers work best there.

-What’s awesome about them is they contain stuff, like silicones, that acts like oil.
-So, they’re able to lock in moisture, too, but without adding more oil to the oily areas.
+Oil-free moisturisers are awesome because they contain emollients that act like oil.
+They lock in moisture but without adding more oil to the oily areas.

 6. Wear Sunscreen

 I don’t care what your excuse is, you need sunscreen.
 EVERY.
 SINGLE.
 DAY.
 How else are you going to protect your skin from wrinkles, sun spots, cancer, and all the damage UV rays cause?

 Just choose a lightweight one, so you can use it comfortably all over your face, oily t-zone included.